webstreamer-mirror/webstreamer.github.io/README.md

 Welcome to WebStreamer, a full stack solution for multimedia application.
 We focus on multimedia software development and operations to facilitate more rapid of your business growth.

-Our vision is to write once, render anywhere.
+Our vision is to coding once, render anywhere.
+Technically, we leverage the Javascript was popular  in browser and server side.We planed to support eletron and cordova to adapt native SDK to enrich the application.

 ![logo](./draw.io/vision.png)

+# Overview

+  Webstreamer is highly depend on a lot of C++ open source project function, i.e GStreamer, OpenCV, Tesseract . all the C++ open source package  managed by [conanos](https://conanos.github.io/) project.
+Conanos also provide [CI enviroment]().

+## Features

 # Status